Zurac-Apps/4tify/README.md

 ##  2. iOS 4 and the Second Partition:
 Now, we'll partition our device, install iOS 4, and patch it.
 Once this is done, you'll be good to go!

+1. Fix Known_Host issues by running:

+`sudo rm ~/.ssh/known_hosts`

-1. First, we'll partition the device (It will ask for your root password twice to confirm, as always, enter alpine):
+2. First, we'll partition the device (It will ask for your root password twice to confirm, as always, enter alpine):

 `./Partition.sh <ip-address>`

-2. Next, we'll boot into SSH Ramdisk and perform patch our new partition (It might take a few tries to get this going, ipwndfu tends to error out.):*
+3. Next, we'll boot into SSH Ramdisk and perform patch our new partition (It might take a few tries to get this going, ipwndfu tends to error out.):*

 `./Patch-Partition.sh`

-3. Lastly, we'll initalize our partition, build our filesystem, restore it, and patch it.
+4. Lastly, we'll initalize our partition, build our filesystem, restore it, and patch it.
 This step generally takes about an hour, so just sit back and relax:

 `./ios4.sh <ip-address>`

-4. That's it, your done, and your device will respring.
+5. That's it, your done, and your device will respring.
 To boot into iOS 4, lauch the 4tify app.
 Once your screen goes black wait a sec, then tap your homebutton, and should see your device start to verbose boot within 10-15 seconds.

 **Same note as above, if @msft_guy's SSH Ramdisk does work, just launch the jar, let it do it's thing, and run Patch-Partition-Old.sh*